-Several observational studies have examined process measures such as sensitivity and case-survival data, but without appropriate controls and with no adjustment for lead-time and length biases.[80,81]
+Several observational studies have examined process measures such as sensitivity and case-survival data, but without appropriate controls and with no adjustment for lead-time and length biases.[85,86]

 Prostate Cancer Gene 3 (PCA3)

-The PCA3 gene assay was approved by the U.S. Food and Drug Administration in early 2012, with the intended use to improve the selection of men with a previous negative biopsy for an elevated PSA and who a repeat biopsy is being considered for a persistently elevated PSA.
+The PCA3 gene assay was approved by the U.S. Food and Drug Administration in early 2012, with the intended use to aid in the decision for repeat biopsy in men with a previous negative biopsy for an elevated PSA and for whom a repeat biopsy is being considered for a persistently elevated PSA.
 This test is performed on a urine sample collected after an attentive DRE (several strokes applied firmly to the prostate to the right and left prostatic lobes).
 Using a threshold value of 60, this test enhances the detection of prostate cancer while reducing the number of biopsies in men who are expected to ultimately have a negative biopsy.